AndreCFerreira/Bird_individualID/Requirements/README.md

 ```console
 conda create -n individualID python=3.6
 ```
-2. A conda environment needs to be activated by typing:
+2. A conda environment needs to be activated by typing in the linux terminal:
 ```console
 source activate individualID
 ```